infinitered/reactotron/docs/plugin-docs/plugin-overlay.md

 # Overlay

 Overlay is a plugin for `reactotron-react-native` which allows you to have an image uploaded to your simulator to stay on top of your app.
+This helps you to create those pixel perfect screens by helping ypu compare your app to the design.

-# Usage
+## Configuration

-Wherever you setup your Reactotron in your app, you also add the additional plugin on the `import` line.
+To use the Overlay plugin, add the additional plugin on the `import` line.

 ```js
 import Reactotron, { overlay } from "reactotron-react-native"